Senior University Administrators Course lecture

 Florentine Strzelczyk, Provost and Vice-President (Academic), Western University

-Florentine joined Western University in May 2022 as Provost & Vice-President (Academic).
-A CHERD alum, she also teaches and mentors in CHERD’s Women in Academic Leadership.
+Florentine Strzelczyk joined Western University in May 2022 as Provost & Vice-President (Academic).
+A CHERD alum, she has also facilitated and mentored in CHERD’s Women in Academic Leadership.

 Florentine says, “I am a first-generation immigrant to Canada.
 Of mixed German and Eastern European heritage and as a Canadian newcomer, I am deeply grateful to the Indigenous peoples who have shared their land for centuries with newcomers like me to build a life here.”